mlpack/mlpack/doc/user/bindings/cli.md

         <string>] [--output_file <string>]
 ```

 An implementation of several strategies for efficient k-means clustering.
 Given a dataset and a value of k, this computes and returns a k-means clustering on that data.
-[Detailed documentation](#kmeans_detailed-documentation)
+[Detailed documentation](#kmeans_detailed-documentation).